This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 One type of lawsuit you may want to file on behalf of your child is a malpractice case.
 This is a lawsuit that is filed against medical professionals you believe caused or contributed to the cerebral palsy diagnosis by failing to provide an adequate standard of care.

-For instance, failing to order a Cesarean section when it was clear there were signs of fetal distress that ultimately led to brain damage, and disabilities could be considered malpractice.
+For instance, failing to order a Cesarean section when it was clear there were signs of fetal distress that ultimately led to brain damage could be considered malpractice.
 This kind of lawsuit can help you recover damages for your child.

 Discrimination or Disability Rights in Connecticut